renovatebot/renovate/docs/usage/self-hosted-configuration.md

 **Note** You need to also set the Git commands that Renovate passes to the `gitNoVerify` option.
 This way Renovate can commit and push Git LFS objects.

-**Note** This currently don't work in official renovate docker images, see [containerbase/buildpack#13](https://github.com/containerbase/buildpack/issues/13)
+**Note** `allowGitLfs` does not work in the official Renovate docker images, see issue [containerbase/buildpack#13](https://github.com/containerbase/buildpack/issues/13) for more information.

 ## allowPostUpgradeCommandTemplating